organicmaps/organicmaps/docs/TRANSLATIONS.md

 Translations are extracted from the repository and stored in an internal database, which is used by the Weblate UI.
 Every 24 hours, this internal database is synchronized back to the internal repository.
 This process can also be triggered manually via _Manage → Repository Maintenance → Commit_.

-After committing changes from the internal database to the internal repository, Weblate pushes all updates to the `weblate-i18n` branch of the main GitHub repository and creates or updates a pull request (PR) to `master`.
+After committing changes from the internal database to the internal repository, Weblate pushes all updates to the `weblate-i18n` branch of the main Codeberg repository and creates or updates a pull request (PR) to `master`.
 This operation can be manually triggered via _Manage → Repository Maintenance → Push_.

 ### Reviewing PRs

 Translations are intended to be reviewed by the community on Weblate.
 However, if it's a user's first contribution or if there is any doubt, a quick scan and comparison with the English source can be useful.

 It is recommended to add comments directly on Weblate, as translators primarily work within that platform.
-If the contributor has a GitHub account, you may tag them in the pull request, but there is no guarantee that they will respond.
+If the contributor has a Codeberg account, you may tag them in the pull request, but there is no guarantee that they will respond.

 ### Resolving Conflicts